Changes in Eligibility

 Moving to a new residence — If you are moving, call STRS Ohio as soon as you know your new address.
 STRS Ohio will inform you over the phone if your medical plan options will change as a result of your new address.

-Before traveling or moving to a foreign country, check with your medical and prescription drug plan administrators to learn how your coverage will be affected while you are abroad.
+Before traveling to a foreign country, check with your medical and prescription drug plan administrators to learn how your coverage will be affected while you are abroad.

 Coverage Under More Than One STRS Ohio Account